 Charles Palm Park – Bellville

 Charles Palm Park offers a lake, a new forest-themed play structure, and picnic tables.
-The park does offer restrooms, and the playground is fenced, but do note there is a lake on the premises.
-The quality of the structure, however, makes it a good place for a visit.
+The also has a porta-potty and restrooms, but when we visited the nicer restrooms were locked!
+The playground is fenced, but watch children closely because there are two ponds on the property.

 Charles Palm Park is located at 4777 Bellville North Rd, Bellville, OH 44813

 Heise Park just received a makeover!
 The new playground was one of my children’s favorites.
 There are multiple structures that make up the playground – one for toddlers, one for older kids, plenty of climbing and spinning options, and a sandpit!

 Parents will be happy to sit on one of the park benches.
 This park is rather large, and the old and new sections are separated by a busy road, something to think about if you have little ones.
 Bringing a stroller will make it easier (my favorite stroller).

 Heise Park is located at: 5 Heise Park Ln, Galion, OH 44833